Wooooov/Wooooov.github.io/content/en/posts/presentation sharing-how to make slides.md

 ---

  This is a video record of one lecture by Professor Susan McConnell from the Department of Biology at Stanford University.
 The lecture's topic is: *Design effective secientific presentations: using PowerPoint and structuring your talk*.

- This lecture helped me a lot and I gained many useful suggestions from it.
+ This lecture really helped me a lot and I gained many useful suggestions from it.

 ---
 ## This video is from bilibili